What a crazy culture we live in!

 * What are parents thinking (!) when they buy their kid a BMX style bicycle?

-A person wakes up bored and empty ("what to do?!"), sees a video
+A person wakes up bored and empty ("what to do?!"),

-the moment) to become the focus of popular attention.
+or (for the moment) to become the focus of popular attention.

 There's been focused awareness upon "BMX" and regular type bicycles going way back.
 A medical study done in 1985 ("BMX compared with ordinary bicycle accidents" by C M Illingworth) pointed out that ordinary kids' bikes (plus childish behavior, plus our insane systems of traffic) resulted in a daily harvest of serious injuries comparable to BMX stunt riding.
 It's my perception that rates of injury have only increased since then.